 5.1 This section considers the environmental sensitivity of water and coastal environment assets in Wirral.
-For example, the rivers, lakes and coastline across the Peninsula.
+For example, the rivers, lakes, and coastline across the Peninsula.

-5.2 Two Sub Themes have been identified under Core Theme 3:

-- Sub Theme 3.1: Water assets and water quality. - Sub Theme 3.2: Flood zones and coastal change.

-- Data sources and any limitations.

-- The importance of the asset.

-- Overview of important legislation/ national planning policy.

-- Local policy context.

-- Assigned sensitivity ratings.

-5.4 Table 5.1 sets out the assets that have been considered; relevant data sets and the source of the data.

-5.5 Figure 5.1 maps the assets to show the water and coastal environment baseline of the Borough.
+- 5.2 Two Sub Themes have been identified under Core Theme 3: - Sub Theme 3.1: Water assets and water quality. - Sub Theme 3.2: Flood zones and coastal change. - 5.3 For each Sub Theme, the following information is presented: - Data sources and any limitations. - The importance of the asset. - Overview of important legislation/ national planning policy. - Local policy context. - Assigned sensitivity ratings. - 5.4 Table 5.1 sets out the assets that have been considered; relevant data sets and the source of the data. - 5.5 Figure 5.1 (see Map Appendix) maps the assets to show the water and coastal environment baseline of the Borough.